 Programs and Degrees

-Here are the most common degrees for becoming a Family Medicine Doctor. a PhD or Professional is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Family Medicine Doctor. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 93.7% Doctorate

 - 3.3% Masters